tscheys/tscheys.github.io/_posts/2015-08-27-Resourcelist.md

 Learning Javacript can be overwhelming.
 To make matters worse, **the majority of the content you will find is not up to par**.
 I used to rely on such resources a lot.
 Therefore I provide you, *the novice* with a list.
 A list I wish I had when first starting out.

-Instead of learning the thing on this list, **I made these mistakes**:
+Instead of learning the things on this list, **I made these mistakes**:

 + Diving head first into JQuery without having a basic understanding of Javascript itself.
 + Not learning about the more dry CS topics: data structures, algorithms.
 (Hint: These concepts will indirectly        help you write better code)